node-red/node-red.github.io/docs/hardware/beagleboneblack.md

-To do this, first install the `octalbonescript` library - see [the octalbonescript readme](https://github.com/theoctal/octalbonescript) for detailed install instructions depending on your kernal, but for debian squeeze it will be
+To do this, first install the `octalbonescript` library - see [the octalbonescript readme](https://github.com/theoctal/octalbonescript) for detailed install instructions depending on your kernel, but for Debian Jessie it will be

     cd ~/.node-red
     npm i octalbonescript